AndrewJakubowicz/explainmypet.com/content/posts/feline-odontoclastic-resorptive-lesions-or-feline.md

 In some cases, your vet will not perform a crown amputation.
 These include if your cat has infection around the area or if they are FeLV or FIV positive.

+## How can I help to prevent FORL in my cat?
+* Dental care at home is important in reducing the risk of getting FORL.
+The best dental hygiene you can provide is with teeth brushing.
+Alternatively, you can try dental wipes, dental diets or additives to your pet's drinking water.